UDST/urbansim_templates/CONTRIBUTING.md

 - After merging, tag the release on Github and follow the normal distribution procedures

-- After the new release is tagged, you can delete the extra branches -- a branch is just a tag pointing to the latest commit in a chain, and the commits will still be there
+- After the new release is tagged, you can delete the extra branches -- a branch is just a pointer to the latest commit in a chain, and these commits will still be accessible via the tag

 ## Distributing a release on PyPI (for pip installation):